Automotive Use Cases

 The connected vehicle solves this by allowing vehicle manufacturers to collect key driver performance indicators such as time travelling, distance travelled, speed, braking patterns, etc., often in real-time, which can then be monetized to insurance companies to inform insurance policy pricing.

-GDPR requires that vehicle manufacturers collect specific and explicit consent from users to collect, process and monetize data in this manner.
+GDPR requires that vehicle manufacturers collect specific and informed consent from users to collect, process and monetize data in this manner.
 However, user perception of insurance premiums and how this data might be used to justify increasing premium charges could lead to low consent rates and high withdrawal of consent

 Follow the links below to learn more about the use cases for the Trūata Anonymization Solution.